danielvolosov/clear-inbox-linkedin/README.md

 ## TODO

 Might make this a Chrome plugin.
-Hopefully LinkedIn implementals checkboxes and a 'Select All' in the message center in order to help manage the inbox, in which case none of this will be necessary!
+Hopefully LinkedIn implementals checkboxes that can be accessed without clicking each message and a 'Select All' in the inbox to allow non-technical users to perform batch delete processes, in which case none of this will be necessary!
 In the meantime, this is what I ended up writing/using.